adavarski/ArgoCD-GitOps-playground/README-Notes.md

 We will have four Kubernetes clusters which are argocd, dev, sbox and prod.
 ArgoCD runs on argocd cluster and deploys to other three clusters.

+Note: We can use kind/k3d/k3s instead of minikube also for

 $ minikube start -p argocd --vm-driver=virtualbox --memory=2000
 $ minikube start -p dev --vm-driver=virtualbox --memory=2000
 $ minikube start -p sbox --vm-driver=virtualbox --memory=2000